remix-run/remix/README.md

 To maximize interoperability between packages, we build on web standards.
 Where standards are missing or incomplete, we augment them in unobtrusive ways to minimize the chance of incompatibility.

-What exactly does it mean when we say "web standards"?
+What exactly we mean by "web standards"?
 It means we use:

 - [The Web Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API) instead of Node.js streams
 - [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) instead of Node.js `Buffer`s